linxOD/autocomplete-addon/README.md

 The Add-On was created to add an autocomplete function for https://github.com/projectEndings/staticSearch.
 Prior to running the following steps staticSearch must be installed according to their documentation.

+## Required package

+For fetching files and download data the openFile function of package https://github.com/acdh-oeaw/arche_api is required.
+Please install the package prior to setup.

 ## Getting started

 Customize the config.txt with line break seperated text.